-After the sunrise I explored the Tetwiwat morning market which was delightful.
-I spotted two samlors parked at the market that really look quite different from the ones in Chiang Mai.
+After sunrise, I explored the Tetwiwat morning market, which was delightful.
+I spotted two samlors parked at the market that looked quite different from the ones in Chiang Mai.
 The samlor (literally “three wheels” in Thai) is the traditional bicycle taxi.
 I didn’t see many other samlors in Pattani.

 I bought my first lychees of the season.
 There was no sight of any tourists, something I got used to by now.

-Near the market there are some pretty old houses.
-Pattani definitely is a place I will go back to.
-There is so much to explore and it has such an interesting history.
+Near the market, there are some pretty old houses.
+Pattani is a place I will go back to.
+There is so much to explore, and it has such a fascinating history.

-My next destination was Betong.
-I had never been in Betong.
+My next destination was Betong, a place I had never been.
 It is the southernmost town in Thailand.
-I expected to find a remote bordertown with a typical frontier atmosphere.
-Betong and environs had been for decades the base of the Communist Party of Malaya from which it fought its own government.
+I expected to find a remote border town with a typical frontier atmosphere.
+Betong and its environs had been for decades the base of the Communist Party of Malaya from which it fought its government.
 I drove to Yala, where I had stayed overnight in 1991.
-The only thing I could remember of Yala was that it was described as one of the cleanest cities in Thailand in the Lonely Planet guidebook.
+The only thing I could remember about Yala was that the Lonely Planet Guidebook mentioned it as one of the cleanest cities in Thailand.
 I decided to bypass Yala and drive straight to Betong.
-I will visit Yala on my next trip.

 Day 6 Wednesday, May 9, 2018

-I had decided to stay in Betong two nights to explore the surroundings of the town.
-From my hotel window I had a good view of Betong in heavy morning fog.
-The town is only 269 meters above sea level but the climate is quite different from the lowlands.
-The area around Betong is heavily forested and very beautiful.
+I decided to stay in Betong for two nights to explore the surroundings of the town.
+From my hotel window, I had a good view of Betong in the dense morning fog.
+The town is only 269 meters above sea level, but the climate is quite different from the lowlands.
+The area around Betong is heavily forested and stunning.

-After the usual early rise I headed for the local market.
-My breakfast consisted of local coffee and “patongko” which I found is translated as “fried bread stick” or “Chinese donut”….During my stay in Betong I didn’t see any Western tourists at all.
+After the usual early rise, I headed for the local market.
+My breakfast consisted of local coffee and “patongko” which I found is translated as “fried breadstick” or “Chinese doughnut”…During my stay in Betong, I didn’t see any Western tourists at all.
 I was the only farang.
-I noticed a number of Malaysian visitors though and also a number of Thai tourists later in the day.
+I noticed several Malaysian visitors though and also some Thai tourists later in the day.

-After breakfast I took off for my exploration of the Betong surroundings.
+After breakfast, I took off for my exploration of the Betong surroundings.
 My first stop was at the Betong Hot Springs.
 I had a coffee there and took a couple of pictures.
-The Hot Springs is really a swimming pool with warm water.
+Hot Springs is a swimming pool with warm water.
 It’s nice for a short stopover and a drink.

-Next stop was the Piyamit Tunnels which is probably the most popular tourist attraction of Betong.
+The next stop was the Piyamit Tunnels which is probably the most popular tourist attraction of Betong.
 This tunnel complex is in the middle of the jungle.
-It was constructed by soldiers of the army of the Communist Party of Malaya.
+Soldiers of the army of the Communist Party of Malaya constructed it.
 They fought a guerilla war against the government of Malaysia.
-Due to lack of food they saw themselves forced to cross the border to Thailand.
+Due to lack of food, they saw themselves forced to cross the border to Thailand.
 In those days Bangkok’s authority was weak in remote areas of the kingdom.
-Supposedly this complex was constructed in the 1970s as shelter against air raids and to store supplies.
+Supposedly this complex was constructed in the 1970s as a shelter against air raids and to store supplies.
 The Communist Party of Malaya signed a peace agreement with the Thai and Malaysian governments in 1989.
 The complex has been preserved and restored as a tourist attraction.
-There is a restaurant and there are souvenir shops.
+There is a restaurant, and there are souvenir shops.

-There is a very interesting museum with lots of pictures, weaponry and other exhibits about the history of the Piyamit Tunnels.
-After the tunnels I visited the Betong Winter Flower Garden which was not that interesting.
+There is a fascinating museum with lots of pictures, weaponry, and other exhibits about the history of the Piyamit Tunnels.
+After the tunnels, I visited the Betong Winter Flower Garden, which was not that interesting.

 Heavy rain in the afternoon prevented me from further exploration.
 I was planning to visit at least one of the villages that were established to house the veteran fighters of the Malayan Communist Party.
 That will have to wait until my next trip.
 I can’t wait.